krsdata/programmerlab.com/wp-content/plugins/user-submitted-posts/readme.txt

 == Support development of this plugin ==

 I develop and maintain this free plugin with love for the WordPress community.
-To show support, you can [make a cash donation](http://m0n.co/donate), [bitcoin donation](http://m0n.co/bitcoin), or purchase one of my books:
+To show support, you can [make a donation](https://monzillamedia.com/donate.html) or purchase one of my books:

 * [The Tao of WordPress](https://wp-tao.com/)
 * [Digging into WordPress](https://digwp.com/)